 Messrs.
-Rady and Kennedy, the Compensation Committee used market compensation data provided by NFPCC to assess the total compensation levels of our Named Executive Officers relative to market.
+Rady and Kennedy and the Compensation Committee used market compensation data provided by NFPCC to assess the total compensation levels of our Named Executive Officers relative to market when setting compensation levels for 2024.
 Market data is developed by comparing each executive officer's compensation with that of similarly situated officers of companies in our Peer Group (described below) and of oil and gas companies in general.
 In determining whether an officer is similarly situated, we consider the specific responsibilities assumed by our executives and executives at other organizations, and give greater weight to Peer Group data if a position appears comparable to the position of one of our Named Executive Officers.
-Otherwise, we supplement Peer Group data with industry data from the 2022 Oil and Gas E&P Industry Compensation Survey prepared by Effective Compensation, Incorporated.
+Otherwise, we supplement Peer Group data with industry data from the 2024 Oil and Gas E&P Industry Compensation Survey prepared by Effective Compensation, Incorporated.